Diethood » Recipes » Dinner Recipes » Pork Recipes » Crock Pot Garlic Balsamic Pork Loin

 • Combine salt, paprika, onion powder, and black pepper in a small bowl; whisk to combine.
 Take the rub and sprinkle it all over the pork.

-• Add 1 tablespoon olive oil in a large skillet and set over medium heat; add pork and sear for a couple minutes on each side, or until golden brown.
+• Add 1 tablespoon olive oil in a large skillet and set it over medium heat; add the pork and sear for a couple of minutes on each side or until golden brown.

-• In a blender or food processor combine remaining olive oil, balsamic vinegar, and garlic; process until combined and thickened.
-Add Italian seasoning and whirl for just a couple seconds to combine.
+• In a blender or food processor, combine the remaining olive oil, balsamic vinegar, and garlic; process until combined and thickened.
+Add Italian seasoning and whirl for just a couple of seconds to combine.

-• Check for doneness by inserting an instant-read thermometer into the thickest part of the meat; pork is done when internal temperature reaches 145˚F.
+• Check for doneness by inserting an instant-read meat thermometer into the thickest part of the meat; pork is done when its internal temperature reaches 145˚F.

-• Remove pork from slow cooker and transfer to a cutting board; cover pork with foil and let rest for 10 to 15 minutes before slicing.
-Slice and serve.
+• Remove the pork from the slow cooker and transfer it to a cutting board; cover the pork with foil and let rest for 10 to 15 minutes before slicing.

 Notes

-• Pork Loin: We use a pork loin, not a pork tenderloin, for this recipe.
+• Pork Loin: We are using a pork loin, not a pork tenderloin, for this recipe.
 There is quite a difference between the two cuts, including cooking time.
-Pork Loin needs to cook much longer than a tenderloin.

 • Seasonings: Use your favorite blend, or use what the recipe suggests.